 Build Size Comparison

 Basic size of an empty unity project is 22.5 MB, but when using unity 2018.2 and proper optimization (stripping everything that is not being used) it is 6.5 MB.
 How did we achieve it?
-All of the operations we have done are things which are built in Unity, without using external sources.
+All of the operations we have done are things that are built in Unity, without using external sources.

 Unity made a great lecture about Optimizing Binary Deployment Size available here: